openwanderer/server/README.md

 - upload a set of panoramas and create a sequence from them;
 - view the closest pano to a given latitude and longitude;
 - view and navigate a sequence, for those panoramas which belong to a sequence.

+You now need to signup and login to access pano upload.